maatlabs/maat/README.md

 ## Status

-Maat is currently at version `0.13.0` (ZK proof system foundation for primitive-typed programs).
+Maat is currently at version `0.13.1` (ZK proof system foundation for primitive-typed programs).
 The compiler frontend, type system, module system, bytecode VM, and CLI toolchain are functional and tested.
-The ZK backend now proves and verifies user-defined function calls with parameters, return values, nested calls, bounded recursion, arithmetic, bitwise operations, and unsigned ordering comparisons.
+The ZK backend proves and verifies user-defined function calls with parameters, return values, nested calls, bounded recursion, arithmetic, bitwise operations, and unsigned ordering comparisons.
 See the [current limitations](#current-limitations) for gaps deferred to future releases.

 ## Disclaimer

-Early adopters should be aware that Maat `0.13.0` is a step toward Maat 1.0, for which a formal audit process is expected.
+Early adopters should be aware that Maat `0.13.1` is a step toward Maat 1.0, for which a formal audit process is expected.
 In the meantime, we invite you to explore and experiment with Maat, but we do not recommend using it to build mission-critical systems.

 ## Acknowledgments